Gold Award Girl Scouts

 Get help and build your team

 Create a plan

 Educate and inspire

-later than June 1 of their graduating year.
+approved no later than June 1 of their graduating year.